 About the Site

-The recordings on the site are taken from three large audio resources held in the British Library Sound Archive: the Survey of English Dialects, the Survey of Anglo-Welsh Dialects and the Millennium Memory Bank.
+The recordings on the site are taken from two large audio resources held in the British Library Sound Archive: the Survey of English Dialects and the Millennium Memory Bank.
 The audio and text content of the website was selected and written by Jonnie Robinson, Curator of English Accents and Dialects.

 The Survey of English Dialects

 The Survey of English Dialects ( SED) was the brainchild of Harold Orton at Leeds University and Eugen Dieth from the University of Zurich.
 It remains the only systematic survey of English native dialects undertaken by linguists.
 By the late 1940s, Orton and Dieth thought it vital to survey spoken English because, they believed, the linguistic landscape of post-war England would be drastically altered by increased social and geographical mobility and by wider access to broadcast media and education.